-In my profession, software engineering, only about 10% of the professionals ever read books or practice or attend conferences or keep track of what the gurus are saying or aspire to gurudom themselves.
-For many, the highest aspiration is that one day they will stop being a software professional so they can manage other software professionals.
+In my profession, software engineering, only about 10% of the professionals ever read books or practice their craft or attend conferences or keep track of what the gurus are saying or aspire to gurudom themselves.
+For many, the highest aspiration is that one day they will stop being a software professional so they can become a manager of software professionals.

 Since software first broke out of the academy and started to be used commercially, the main concern of the software establishment has been to prevent the majority – the 90% who have no desire to improve themselves – from doing the wrong thing.